-Most personal injury cases do not qualify as fitting the definition of “catastrophic”.
 In fact, there is no strict legal definition of a catastrophic injury.
-However, when using this term, most medical, legal, and insurance professionals that deal with catastrophic injury cases generally refer to those in which the patient will require significant recovery time involving years of treatment and/or multiple surgeries.
-For these, a return to normal life or work is not possible in the foreseeable future or at all for the remainder of a person’s life.
+However, when using this term, most medical, legal, and insurance professionals that deal with catastrophic injury cases are generally referring to cases in which the patient will require significant recovery time involving years of treatment and/or multiple surgeries.

 Call Litster Frost Injury Lawyers to discuss your case.
-We help catastrophic or serious injury victims by planning a strong litigation strategy where possible that is based on experience in such cases in Idaho.
+We help catastrophic or serious injury victims by planning a strong litigation strategy where possible, based on experience in such cases in Idaho.
 Our team knows how to prevent insurance carriers from forcing you out of an award or settlement that is commensurate with what you and your case deserve.

 Often, serious spinal cord injuries involve permanent damage, loss of motor function, significant and debilitating pain, weakness and nerve issues, and more.

-Severe burns involve many multiple aspects of serious personal injury.
-For example, possible permanent disfigurement, psychological or post traumatic damage, life threatening infections, and some of the worst pain known to man.
-Severe burn cases that were caused by the acts or negligence of another party must be treated as the serious cases that they are and rarely if ever settled on the first offer from an insurance carrier.
+Severe burns involve multiple aspects of a serious personal injury.
+For example, possible permanent disfigurement, psychological or post-traumatic damage, life-threatening infections, and some of the worst pain known to man.
+Severe burn cases that were caused by the acts or negligence of another party must be treated as the serious cases that they are and thus are rarely if ever settled on the first offer from an insurance carrier.

 Internal organ damage can easily lead to a lifetime requiring medical support.
 Organ damage can come from traumatic impact in an accident as well as from medical malpractice and poor surgical procedure.

 Bone breaks and fractures are the most common injury type in most accidents.
 However, as routine as bone breaks are to ER doctors, some cases prove to be more complex than setting and placing the bone in a cast.
 In serious cases, surgery may be required involving reconstruction.
-In these cases, the added potential for further associated complications exists such as nerve damage, bone infection, and organ damage due to bone fragment.
-Some bone breaks involving joints can also permanently and severely limit or eliminate some range of motion and cause loss of ability for the injury plaintiff to resume work.
+In these cases, the added potential for further associated complications (such as nerve damage, bone infection, and organ damage due to bone fragments) exists.
+Some bone breaks involving joints can also permanently and severely limit or eliminate some range of motion and prevent the injury plaintiff from resuming work.

-When you have a catastrophic injury, it is more important than ever to choose an attorney experienced in settlements and in trial work.
-In the event that you won’t be able to settle the case, you will have to go to trial.
+In the event that you won’t be able to settle the case, you must go to trial.
 You and your attorney will have to prove that the injury you suffered significantly changed your life.

-Often, a trial attorney will hire experts to help prove your case.
-Experts may be physicians, psychiatrists and accident recreation experts.
-Their testimony helps to explain to the court and the jury, if you have a jury trial, what type of medical and/or psychological issues you are having.
-An accident re-creation expert will attempt to prove that the accident was the fault of the person or company that injured you, and if negligence is suspected, may be able to help prove that the defendant’s negligence caused the catastrophic injury.
+These may be physicians, psychiatrists, or accident reconstruction experts.
+Their testimony helps to explain to the court and the jury—if you have a jury trial—what type of medical and/or psychological issues you are having.
+An accident reconstruction expert will attempt to prove that the accident was the fault of the person or company that injured you, and if negligence is suspected, may be able to help prove that the defendant’s negligence caused the catastrophic injury.

-This is an important part of the trial because the defendant’s negligence could entitle you to claim non-economic damages including the loss of enjoyment of life, pain and suffering, permanent disability, mental anguish, loss of consortium and disfigurement.
+Expert witnesses are an important part of the trial because the defendant’s negligence could entitle you to claim non-economic damages including the loss of enjoyment of life, pain and suffering, permanent disability, mental anguish, loss of consortium, and disfigurement.
 If the court finds that the injuries are catastrophic, the value of these damages may be higher.